10 Tips to Get Out of Debt Quickly

 10. Be Willing to Take Drastic Steps

 Sometimes debt payoff requires drastic steps.
 If you’re house poor, you may need to sell your house and downsize to a cheaper payment.
 You might need to get a cheaper apartment.
-Or you may need to move to a more affordable area to live.
+Or you may need to move to a more affordable area.

 You might need to seek out a new job that pays more.
-Or, you might need to start walking or biking to work.
+You might also need to start walking or biking to work.
 What “drastic” means is up to you.
 For you, drastic might mean going to a cheaper salon.
 Or not buying designer clothes.

 Everyone’s life experiences are different.
 The expenses we get use to having become a normal part of our lives.
 And it can be tough to change that.
 Drastic to me might mean no more $200 dinners out.
 However, that might be a silly, lavish expense to you.